About our Southside Virginia Bed and Breakfast

-Built in 1902, the house originally belonged to tobacco merchant Douglas Longstreet Tuggle.
-Traveling widely to other parts of the state, New York, Boston, Atlanta and Europe, Tuggle often invited folks he met in his travels back to Blackstone.
-The Tuggle home became a gathering place for many a far-flung visitor.
-Remaining in the Tuggle family for almost a century, the home was sold in the ‘80s to new owners who transformed the house into a bed and breakfast.
+Built in 1902, this Southside Virginia Bed and Breakfast originally belonged to a tobacco merchant, Douglas Longstreet Tuggle who, along with his wife, Sue Armstrong, raised 5 children in the small town of Blackstone, Virginia.
+While traveling to other parts of the state, New York, Boston, Atlanta and Europe, Tuggle often invited the folks he met in his travels back to Blackstone.
+As a result, the Tuggle home became a gathering place for many a far-flung visitor from its earliest days.
+After remaining in the Tuggle family for more than half a century, the home was then sold in the 1980s to new owners who transformed the house into a bed and breakfast.

 With its five bedrooms, 12-foot ceilings, original Southern yellow pine and maple hardwood floors, French doors, English wainscoting, and wrap-around porch, the old Tuggle home became an Inn, once again welcoming guests from near and far.
 Jim and Christine Hasbrouck lovingly ran the Grey Swan Inn Bed and Breakfast from 2007 through 2021.
 They came across the place by exploring inns in Southern Virginia on the internet and they fell in love with the place and continued the tradition of opening their home to guests from near and far.